-General Education 2 Learning Outcomes Defined
+General Education 2 Learning Outcomes Defined/Required

-No course used by an individual student to satisfy the Humanities category may be used to satisfy another subject category except Writing Skills and Oral Skills; no single course may in any case be used to satisfy more than two subject categories.
+Students must complete 14 general education categories.
+No course used by an individual student to satisfy the Humanities category may be used to satisfy another subject category except Writing Skills and Oral Skills; no single course may be used to satisfy more than two subject categories.
+Gen Ed categories met at one SUNY will meet the same Gen Ed categories at SUNY Oneonta.
+Note: Where courses/credits are listed, it is possible a requirement may be met via exam.
+In such a case, credit is not earned, but the requirement is considered to be met.

-Mathematics (M2) Students will show competence in the following quantitative reasoning skills: arithmetic, algebra, geometry, data analysis, and quantitative reasoning.
+Mathematics (M2) Students will show competence in the following quantitative reasoning skills: arithmetic, algebra, geometry, data analysis, and quantitative reasoning. (required: one course; minimum 3sh total or equivalent)